 Global Critical Issues

 Today’s world is faced with challenges that are exceedingly complex and difficult to solve.
-Energy crisis, biological weapons, nuclear war, changes in weather patterns, human rights abuse, systemic inequality, environmental degradation — our global challenges cross borders, languages, and cultures, and the path forward isn’t always clear.
-We believe the best place to start is to build an understanding of global issues as they are lived on the ground.
+Energy crises, biological weapons, the prospect of a nuclear war, changes in weather patterns, human rights abuses, systemic inequality, environmental degradation — our global challenges cross national boundaries, languages, and cultures, and the path forward isn’t always clear.
+We believe the best place to start is to build an understanding of global issues as they are experienced on the ground.

-Our Critical Issues programs involve deep cultural immersion experiences that bring together a group of like-minded peers, spark dialogue, and encourage participants to take action.
-Global problems can be tackled by global solutions.
+Our Critical Issues programs like the Climate Leaders Fellowship involve deep cultural immersion experiences that bring together a group of like-minded peers, spark dialogue, and encourage participants to create positive change.

 Aging Population

 The world is getting older.
-Most of the developed world is seeing an increase in the median age and a decrease in birth rate.
-As the world ages, how does society change?
-How will we become more inclusive?
-How will work, housing, labor, transportation and development change?
-Students today need to be prepared to tackle this tomorrow.
+Most of the developed world is seeing an increase in the median age and a decrease in the birth rate.

 Changing Climate

-The industrial age and the ensuing technological age have lifted billions out of poverty.
-But, the attendant increases in greenhouse gasses have led to led to changes in global climate: extreme weather, unreliable agricultural yields, increased flooding and droughts and rising sea levels.
-Will there be a spirit of global cooperation on greenhouse gas emissions issues?
+The industrial age and the ensuing technological age lifted billions out of poverty.
+But, the attendant increases in greenhouse gases have led to changes in the global climate: extreme weather, unreliable agricultural yields, increased flooding and droughts and rising sea levels.
+Will there be a spirit of global cooperation for a solution to reducing greenhouse gas emissions?
+What efforts do we need to make for more efficient use of the earth’s resources?

-How will humans adapt or react in the face of increasing meteorological volatility?
+How will humans adapt or react in the face of a global crisis?

 Gender Equality